Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 INFO [01-01|00:00:00.000] Comitted Stake                           amount="0 WTON"      rootchain=0x17FB80e2E16b02faC936933424305d4F29F9d5D9 depositor=0x3cD9F729C8D882B851F8C70FB36d22B391A288CD
 ```

-### Operator2 stake TON
+### Operator2 TON Staking

-To stake test `TON`, have to convert it to `WTON`. then can be staked in `depositManager` contract.
+To stake test `TON`, it has to be converted to `WTON` first.
+Then, it will be available for staking in `depositManager` contract.

-Actually, Operator can stake only `WTON` to `depositManager` for operating plasma chain.
+Operators can only stake `WTON` to `depositManager` in order to operate plasma chains.

-As following command, Convert 1,000 TON into WTON.
+Convert 1,000 TON into WTON using the following command.

-> Applying 1e9(1,000,000,000 wei) unit only when the decimal point is used as the input argument of `swapFromTON` sub-command.
+> You have to use decimal points in the input argument of `swapFromTON` sub-command in order to apply 1e9(1,000,000,000 wei) unit.

 ```bash
 plasma-evm $ build/bin/geth --nousb staking swapFromTON 1000.0 \